Kokoserver/chatbot-with-pytorch/README.md

 $ (venv) python chat.py
 ```

-run the python app.py to view the web interface for the bot
+Run the python app.py to view the web interface for the bot
 ```
 $ (venv) python app.py
 ```